-^{(1) 400,000} unlisted options issued to C Lampe-Onnerud, Non-Executive Director are due to expire effective 24 May 2019 in accordance with their terms.
+(2) 400,000 unlisted options issued to C Lampe-Onnerud, Non-Executive Director expired effective 24 May 2019 in accordance with their terms following C Lampe-Onnerud's resignation on 24 March 2019.

-^{(2) 400,000} unlisted options issued to S Giorgini, Non-Executive Director expired on 5 February 2019 in accordance with their terms following Mr Giorgini's resignation on 6 December 2018.
+(3) 400,000 unlisted options issued to S Giorgini, Non-Executive Director expired on 5 February 2019 in accordance with their terms following Mr Giorgini's resignation on 6 December 2018.